How Does the Quote to Cash Process Work in Telecom?

 invoice.
 Telecom invoices usually include

-- Step 6: Collecting Payment – The final step, "Cash", is where your company collects payment via our customer portal.
+- Collect Payment – The final step, "Cash", is where your company collects payment via our customer portal.
 TimelyBill can automatically recognize revenue, launch dunning, and make general ledger entries.